 A Barn Foreman is involved in a truck accident on the way to purchase feed from a local feed store, but can return to work the next day.
 An experienced Dressage Trainer is thrown from a horse and breaks her arm while practicing for a high stakes competition, and can’t work at full capacity until the cast is removed.
 A Groom is kicked in the knee while cleaning the sore hoof of a horse with laminitis and needs a week away from work to recover.
 A Stablehand falls from a ladder while repairing a barn roof and sustains major back and neck injuries, never being able to work again.

 The people in these scenarios may have huge medical bills.
 Who do you think should pay the bills?
 Who is at fault for the injuries?
-Do you think any should be eligible for Worker’s Compensation benefits? (the answers to these questions can be found in the article!)
+Do you think any should be eligible for Worker’s Compensation benefits?

 What Really Is Worker’s Compensation Insurance?